Scepter of Charles V: Description

 Charlemagne is represented holding a scepter and globus cruciger.
-The Sceptre at this time measured 3 feet 9 inches, weighed 2.2 kg, the shaft engraved with rosette and fleur-de-lis screwed together in five pieces.
+The Sceptre at this time measured 3 feet 9 inches and weighed 2.2 kg.
+The shaft was engraved with a rosette and fleur-de-lis and was screwed together in five pieces.

 An inscription at the base of Charlemagne's seat reads "SANTUS [sic] KAROLUS MAGNUS ITALIA ROMA GALIA ET [?]
 ALIA".
 A reading of "...ET GERMANIA" was proposed in the 16th century but is incompatible with the preserved object.

 History

 In 1379 Charles V commissioned a collection of items for the use of his son Charles’s VI coronation.
-Shortly before the death of Charles V a collection of Items was entered into the Treasury of the Abbey of Saint-Denis for their preservation.
-It has been attributed to court goldsmith Hennequin du Vivier.
-It may be viewed as bolstering the legitimacy of Charles V and his family in the context of the Hundred Years' War, by emphasizing their Carolingian lineage.
 The Sceptre may have already been partially realized, in 1364, for the coronation of Charles V. The illuminations of the Coronation Ordo of Charles V of 1365 show a similar sceptre in the hands of the king.
+Shortly before Charles V's death, they were placed in the Treasury of the Abbey of Saint-Denis for their preservation.
+The Sceptre has been attributed to court goldsmith Hennequin du Vivier.

-The Sceptre was used in all the coronations of the French kings from 1380 to 1775 with the exception of Charles VII and Henry IV, possibly due to the Hundred Years’ War and the coronation not being held in Reims respectively.
+The Sceptre was used in all the coronations of the French kings from 1380 to 1775 with the exception of Charles VII, possibly due to the Hundred Years' War, and Henry IV, possibly because the coronation was not held in Reims.
 Each new French king's acceptance of the Sceptre symbolized the transfer of divine authority and the responsibilities of kingship as well as a connection to Charlemagne.